lmanini/eth-vanity-generator/README.md

 One morning I woke up and thought it'd be cool to make my own ETH address generator.

+Specifically, this generator will ask you for a certain prefix with which the returned address must begin with: once found, it'll give you the private key to your new and super cool address ;)

 ## Motivation

 There's a couple of reasons why I wanted to make this: